Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it retrieves cash dividend data and lists specific fields (record date, ex-dividend date, etc.).
-This distinguishes it from sibling tools like get_dividend_yield_ranking or get_fins_summary.
+The description clearly states 'Retrieve cash dividend data' and lists specific fields returned (record date, ex-dividend date, etc.).
+It also specifies the stock code format (5 digits with note about 4-digit codes), distinguishing it from other financial data tools like get_fins_summary or get_equities_earnings_calendar.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.